WPIE

 WPIE signed on in 1989 as Tompkins County's third AM radio station and the Ithaca, New York market's 12th station on both radio bands.
 It broadcasts on 1160 kHz.
-Since November 2010, it has been locally owned and operated by Vizella Media and has been an ESPN Radio affiliate with national sports coverage, local coverage of the Cornell Big Red, Ithaca Bombers, Cortland Red Dragons, and Section IV high school sports, and regional coverage of the Syracuse Orange and New York Yankees.
+Since November 2010, it has been locally owned and operated by Vizella Media and has been an ESPN Radio affiliate with national sports coverage, local coverage of the Cornell Big Red, Ithaca Bombers, Cortland Red Dragons, TC3 Panthers, and Section IV high school sports, and regional coverage of the Syracuse Orange and New York Yankees.

 History

 The Federal Communications Commission licensed the station on April 16, 1986, as WJCU to Elmira, New York-area radio personality Joel Clawson and local engineer William Sitzman.
 Two Trumansburg businessmen also were silent partners in the venture.

-About three months later, the FCC approved a call-letter change to WPIE, which was chosen in honor of Clawson's wife, a baker.
+About three months later, the FCC approved a callsign change to WPIE, which was chosen in honor of Clawson's wife, a baker.

 The station signed on in 1989, airing an easy listening format that featured music from abroad obtained by Sitzman's programming company.
 Some of the music was not available commercially in the United States, and gave an alternative to common pop music heard in the US.
 Some of the music was also from custom recording sessions.

 The studio was in a former gasoline station in the hamlet of Jacksonville, New York, about midway between Trumansburg and Ithaca on Route 96.
 One of the gas station's tanks had leaked several years earlier, rendering the water at the studio unpotable.

 In 1991, WPIE began airing Northeast Satellite Entertainment's adult contemporary programming at night.
 The station began adding limited AC songs to the regular daytime format around that time.

 The station began airing Trumansburg High School football and basketball games, as well as South Seneca High School football, in 1992.
 Sports coverage was expanded the next year, when the Elmira-based Pembrook Pines Media Group bought the station.

 The new owner brought a new format, country music, which garnered the station more listeners and advertisers.

 The station's sports coverage also attracted listeners.
 The high-school sports coverage, which featured Lansing instead of South Seneca after 1993, was complemented by New York Yankees baseball, Buffalo Bills football, Motor Racing Network, and Syracuse University football and basketball.
 The Yankees were an immediate hit as they had not been on the air in the Ithaca market since the 1980s despite their popularity in the community.

 Within a couple of years, the station moved into a new studio at its tower site, off Seneca Road in Trumansburg.

 In the late 1990s, Pembrook Pines switched WPIE to an all-sports format, featuring ESPN Radio, and moved its main studio into its Elmira headquarters, which included the studios of all-sports WELM, easy-listening WEHH, urban contemporary WLVY and country WOKN, all of which serve the Elmira-Corning market rather than Ithaca.